openjohn/p4p/README.md

 The zipped data weighs in at 450 MB (with an 85% compression ratio).

 The [database schema](https://drive.google.com/file/d/0BzVokAd-QgH6VkltN0JvbTZhaEU/view?usp=sharing) is available in PDF format.
+This corresponds to the [CatsRawSnapshot proto](src/main/proto/cats_import.proto) in the source code.

 ## Get the Code
 Clone the git repository to your development machine: